 - Keeps your heart healthy: A meta-analysis of 34 studies involving more than two million participants showed that unmarried people were at a 42% higher risk of developing cardiovascular disease and a 16% higher risk of developing coronary artery disease than married people (3).
 Interestingly, married people have the lowest incidence of diabetes, hypertension, and heart disease (4).

-- Benefits children: Parenting is exciting as well as challenging for a couple.
-Experts believe that children gain more when they grow up in a household where parents live together.
+- Benefits children: Parenting is exciting as well as challenging for couples.
+Experts believe that children gain more when they grow up in households in which both parents live.
 Long-term studies have observed that children living with their biological, married parents have better physical, emotional, and academic well-being (4).

 - Offers economic stability: Many people may believe that being married brings a financial burden.
 However, experts believe that married people not only make more money, but also manage it better.
 A study of 76 middle-class couples from a rural midwestern county showed that married people are less likely to report economic hardships (5).

 - Keeps you sane: Being married improves your mental health.
-Single people may experience poor social support, which has been associated with higher depression rates, loneliness, and social isolation (6).
+On the whole, single people experience less social support, which has been associated with higher depression rates, loneliness, and social isolation (6).

 - Increases fidelity: Studies highlighting lifetime-engagement estimates of infidelity have shown that around 20% of married couples and approximately 70% of unmarried couples are engaged in extra-relational affairs (7).
 Risk factors for infidelity include low relationship commitment or decreasing sexual or relationship satisfaction (7).